JazzMaster/LazGFX/README.md

 SDL2_GFX functions have been imported into the main units.
 There was **never a need to remove these functions** from the renderer OPS in the main unit.
 (There are workarounds for heap limits-Ive used them before.)

+"50 ways- none of which work in reality" is the biggest problem right now.
+Maybe you want a Lazarus app- maybe you dont.
+I dont like having a RTL, compiler, LCL, and etc. shoved down my throat.

+Theres a few libraries like that with the LCL- you take everything...or nothing.

+	This is wrong.

 ### Backends